ausaccessfed/shibboleth-idp-installer/customisation.md

 ### Actions undertaken during an update

-The update process will merge the changes you've made as required and reload the Shibboleth IdP to apply them.
+The update process will merge the changes you've made as required.

 This includes running an update of all OS packages and **restarting** all dependant processes.